AdvancedPhotonSource/GSAS-II/docs/source/imports.rst

 --------------------------

-When writing a import routine, one should create a new class derived from :class:`GSASIIIO.ImportPhase`, :class:`GSASIIIO.ImportStructFactor` or :class:`GSASIIIO.ImportPowderData`.
+When writing a import routine, one should create a new class derived from
+:class:`GSASIIobj.ImportPhase`, :class:`GSASIIobj.ImportStructFactor`,
+:class:`GSASIIobj.ImportPowderData` ,
+:class:`GSASIIobj.ImportSmallAngleData`,
+:class:`GSASIIobj.ImportReflectometryData`,
+:class:`GSASIIobj.ImportPDFData`,
+or :class:`GSASIIobj.ImportImage`.
 As described below, all these classes will implement an ``__init__()`` and a ``Reader()`` method, and most will supply a ``ContentsValidator()`` method, too.
-See the :class:`~GSASIIIO.ImportPhase`,
-:class:`~GSASIIIO.ImportStructFactor`,
-:class:`~GSASIIIO.ImportPowderData`
-or :class:`~GSASIIIO.ImportImage` class documentation for details on what values each type of ``Reader()`` should set.
+See the appropriate class documentation for details on what values each type of ``Reader()`` should set.

 __init__()